bbc/tal/other/codingstyle.md

 These rules apply for all compound statements. ```while```, ```for```, ```switch```, etc. The same conventions apply for any text representing JSON data.

-Prefer single quotes over double quotes - though in JavaScript there is no difference.
+Single quotes should be used over double quotes.
 Single quotes are considered better due to HTML using double quotes, which would need to be escaped if the single quotes were not used.

 ### Naming - *camelCase*

-Functions and Variables should use lower camelCase.
-Constructor functions should use PascalCase.
+Functions and Variables must use lower camelCase.
+Constructor functions must use PascalCase.
 Choose descriptive names which are not overly long.
 Single letter names like ```i``` and ```j``` are acceptable for iterators and loops.
-Constants should be all UPPERCASE with underscores separating words.
+Constants must be all UPPERCASE with underscores separating words.

     //When naming constants use all uppercase with words separated by _ HorizontalCarousel.ALIGNMENT_CENTER = 0;